Normal CTA Red Line service resumes after report of powdery substance

-CHICAGO (WLS) --Normal CTA Red Line service is resuming Monday morning after police activity rerouted to the elevated tracks in the Loop.
+CHICAGO (WLS) --Normal CTA Red Line service resumed Monday morning after police activity rerouted to the elevated tracks in the Loop.

 Red Line trains were running on the elevated tracks Between Fullerton and Cermak Chinatown.
 The Chicago Fire Department responded to a report of a powdery substance on a train or platform near Roosevelt.

-The CTA says a shuttle bus is available between Fullerton And Clark/Lake and the #62 Archer, #29 State, #36 Broadway, and # 8 Halsted buses are available as alternatives.
+The CTA had a shuttle bus available between Fullerton And Clark/Lake and with the #62 Archer, #29 State, #36 Broadway, and # 8 Halsted buses available as alternatives.